expressjs/express/Readme.md

 from code for bug fixes and enhancements, to additions and fixes to documentation, additional tests, triaging incoming pull requests and issues, and more!

-See the [Contributing Guide](Contributing.md) for more technical details on contributing.
+See the [Contributing Guide](https://github.com/expressjs/Admin/charters/Contributing.md) for more technical details on contributing and the [Collaborator Guide](https://github.com/expressjs/Admin/charters/Collaborator-Guide.md).

 ### Security Issues

-If you discover a security vulnerability in Express, please see [Security Policies and Procedures](Security.md).
+If you discover a security vulnerability in Express, please see [Security Policies and Procedures](https://github.com/expressjs/Admin/charters/Security.md).

 ### Running Tests